ENGN2912B-2018/HPC-A/Qt installation guide.md

 -lvtkzlib-8.1
 ```

-Now, Qt can use all the VTK classes and libraries.
+Now, all the VTK classes and libraries can work in Qt.

 ## Troubleshooting